arpitbbhayani/articles/blogs/udemy-sql-taxonomy.md

 # Explore more

-Although we covered quite a bit it will be a fun exercise to
+Although we covered quite a bit of this DB design there is always something interesting in exploring something new around this topic; so

 - explore [Nested Set Model](https://en.wikipedia.org/wiki/Nested_set_model) to design Taxonomy on relational databases
-- explore how DB engines behave when there are no indexes
+- explore how DB engines behave when there are no indexes, you can use `EXPLAIN` to understand the behavior
 - find if there could be a better alternative to paginate results apart from `LIMIT/OFFSET`

-So this way, we can design Taxonomy on top of SQL-based relational databases like MySQL, Postgres, etc. We also saw determined the indexes we would need to make taxonomy efficient.
+Thus we designed a neat [Taxonomy](https://en.wikipedia.org/wiki/Taxonomy) on top of SQL-based relational databases like MySQL, Postgres, etc; wrote queries for some common scenarios and determined the indexes to make taxonomy efficient.

 # References